-Increasing volunteer impact by evaluating our tools, processes, and services to make them as simple, relevant, and accessible as possible, by developing student and early-career professionals and by expanding the inclusiveness of our volunteer teams.
+Increasing volunteer impact by evaluating our tools, processes, and services to make them as simple, relevant and accessible as possible, by developing student and early-career professionals and by expanding the inclusiveness of our volunteer teams.
 I am frequently humbled by the incredible dedication and energy of our Computer Society volunteers and would love to enable them to achieve more.

-Outside of IEEE, she is active with Toastmasters International and the United States Chess Federation.
+Outside of IEEE, Nita is an active leader within Toastmasters International and the United States Chess Federation.
 Nita received her MS Computer Engineering, BS Electrical Engineering and BS Mathematics from Southern Methodist University in Dallas.

 Computing is fundamental to emerging interdisciplinary technological ventures, from financial transactions and smartphones to climate forecasting and intelligent manufacturing.
 The COVID-19 pandemic demonstrates computing’s fundamental role at fronts such as real-time patient information processing, collection and analysis of large amounts of health data, and medication and vaccine development, which enable decision-making in industry and governance.